Parker Case

 Parker Case is an American musician and drummer, mostly known from his involvement in the bands JamisonParker and Say Anything, and is a current member of the latter.
 Other than Max Bemis himself, Case has been a part of Say Anything longer than any other member (since 2005).

+Career

+Case was a founding member of the American emo duo JamisonParker, which formed in the early 2000s and released both an EP and a studio album before disbanding.
+He later joined the rock band Say Anything in 2005 and has remained a member of the group since that time.